 The University of Twente (UT) believes meeting in person and working together on projects and assignments is very valuable.
 As is the social aspect of studying; after all, we are a campus university with a tight-knit community.
 Students are active in our many associations and student organisations, where they have the opportunity to acquire a variety of skills and make friends for life.

 Since the start of the COVID-19 pandemic, we have made major investments in our online curriculum's quality.
 It would be a waste not to make use of all the hard work already done because all of our online activities have added something to our education: from interesting new teaching methods to making it possible for students to choose the best time of day for them to study.
 We look forward to combining the best of both worlds in the period ahead.
+For the upcoming academic year, we expect that still a small percentage of our education will be offered online.
+There may be differences between studies, but the general of thumb is 20 to 25 per cent online.

 We have joined forces with a team of experts to create a campus that will be ready for more liveliness and activity by September.
 All around the country, and here at UT, too, experiments are being conducted to help find ways of going back to as much on-campus education as possible.
 Stringent safety requirements will, of course, apply.